ixa-ehu/ixa-pipe-tok/README.md

 IXA-pipe-tok
 ===============

-This module provides Sentence Segmentation and Tokenization for English and Spanish via two methods:

-1. Rule-based approach originally inspired by the Moses (https://github.com/moses-smt/mosesdecoder) tokenizer but with several additions and modifications.
-This is the default.
+This module provides Sentence Segmentation and Tokenization for English and Spanish via a rule-based approach originally inspired by the Moses (https://github.com/moses-smt/mosesdecoder) tokenizer but with several additions and modifications.
-2. Probabilistic models trained using the Apache OpenNLP API (http://opennlp.apache.org/) based on the CoNLL 2003 and 2002 datasets.

 ixa-pipe-tok is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).